 Such leaders are always passionate about what they do and how they present the process and the results.
 The logic behind their statements is always compelling, and arguments never lack reasoning.

 Though this may sound like the idealistic cliche from an international bestseller on leadership, one thing is evident in any workplace.
-Proper motivation serves ways better than scrutinizing management.
+Proper daily motivation serves ways better than scrutinizing management.

 As measured by Gallup, there is an increase of 21% in profitability among organizations with high-engaged teams.
 And this engagement starts right from day one.